britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

   was received, defaulting to 1ms), the VEC is set to 1.
 - If a packet contains an edge in the spin signal, and that edge is not delayed, the VEC is set to the value of the VEC that accompanied the last incoming spin bit transition plus one, holding at 3.
+That means, if the edge transition is trigger by a packet that has a VEC of 0, the VEC in the packet that will be sent out it set to 1, indicating an invalid edge as actually received edge that shoud have trigger the transition was probably lost.
+If the transition is trigger by a packet with a VEC of 1, that edge was invalid that the new edge is valid again, indicated by a VEC of 2.
+A received VEC of 2, will result in a VEC of 3, and when a VEC of 3 is received, the new VEC will stay at 3.

+ This mechanism allows observers to recognize spurious edges due to reordering and delayed edges due to loss, since these packets will have been sent with VEC 0: they were not edges when they were sent.
+In addition, it allows senders to signal that a valid edge was delayed because the sender was
+ application-limited: these edges are sent with the VEC set to 1 by the sender, prompting the VEC to count back up over the next RTT.

+ ## Use of the VEC by a passive observer

 The VEC can be used by observers to determine whether an edge in the spin bit signal is valid or not, as follows:

-- A packet containing an no apparent edge in the spin signal, regardless of the VEC value, cannot be used for RTT measurement.
-- A packet containing an apparent edge in the spin signal, but with a VEC of 0, cannot be used for RTT measurement.
+- A packet containing an apparent edge in the spin signal with a VEC of 0 is not a valid edge but may be caused by reordering or loss and therefore should be ignored.
 - A packet containing an apparent edge in the spin signal with a VEC of 1 can be used as a left edge (i.e., to start measuring an RTT sample), but not as a right edge (i.e., to take an RTT sample since the last edge).